-As of March 31, 2022, we had approximately \$587,000 in our operating bank account, and working capital of approximately \$567,000.
+As of June 30, 2022, we had approximately \$403,000 in our operating bank account, and working capital of approximately \$74,000.
 In addition, we have \$600,000 in subscription receivable, which will be used to satisfy our liquidity needs.
 Our liquidity needs prior to the consummation of the Initial Public Offering were satisfied through the cash contribution of \$25,000 from the Sponsor to purchase Founder Shares, and an advance from the Sponsor of approximately \$29,000 under the due to related party.
 We repaid \$24,000 on November 19, 2021 and the remaining \$5,000 remains outstanding and is due on demand.
 Subsequent to the consummation of the Initial Public Offering, our liquidity has been satisfied through the net proceeds from the consummation of the Initial Public Offering, over-allotment and the Private Placement held outside of the Trust Account.
+Over this time period, the Company will be using the funds outside of the Trust Account for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.